AlexisBDL/StoryManager/README.md

 story merge <ID1> <ID2> [-c -l -r]
 ```

 Merge two stories that have common references (command copy duplicate for exemple).
 You need to resolve conflicts in CLI if you use option -c.
 Or force update with left -l or right -r.
-This command create a new ID for the merged story and the two lastes stories will be replaced by it
+This command create a new ID for the merged story and the two lastest stories will be replaced by it
 ______________________________
 ```
 story copy <ID> <value>
 story copy <ID> [-d]
 ```

-Copy a story in an other database or add duplicate (other ID) in my database with option -d.
+Copy a story in another database or add duplicate (other ID) in my database with option -d.
 Value is the path of the database.
 Don't forget the name of the database in the path : ./your/path/Stories
 ______________________________
 ```
 story sync <ID> <value>